AdamHPro/Timeseries_Crypto_forecasting/README.md

 - Gain experience in integrating machine learning models into web applications for real-time predictions.
 - Learn to use Docker for containerization and deployment of machine learning applications.
 - Explore cloud platforms for hosting and scaling machine learning applications.

+## Project Duration

+The project is expected to take approximately 8-12 weeks, depending on the complexity of the model and the depth of analysis required.